Seeb Muscat, Oman Travel Guide

 Oman's varied landscape beckons you to explore of its natural beauty through exciting outdoor pursuits.

-Al Mouj Marina (adjacent to Seeb) offers opportunities for sailing, yacht charters, and boat trips.
+Al Mouj Marina (adjacent to Seeb) presents opportunities for sailing, yacht charters, and boat trips.
 Scuba diving and snorkeling are available from dive centers in Muscat.
 Kayaking and paddleboarding are options in calmer coastal waters.

 Engage with Omani culture through hands-on experiences and heritage performances.